Savannah Maritime Injury Attorney

 - Latent medical care

 - Disability costs

 - Wrongful death damages

 Although no amount of money can reverse the injuries and losses you sustained, a successful settlement or judgment award could allow you and your family to move forward with greater peace of mind.
 Holding one or more parties accountable for your maritime accident can bring you justice and a sense of closure.
 It can also pay for your related expenses without costing you anything out of pocket.

 Contact Our Savannah Maritime Injury Attorneys for a Free Consultation

 Bowen Painter Trial Lawyers has years of experience in personal injury law and specifically in Jones Act litigation.
 With skilled trial lawyers and record-breaking recoveries, our law firm has what it takes to overcome challenges and go up against insurance companies to recover fair and just compensation for a maritime accident on your behalf.

 If you have been injured or a loved one died due to a maritime injury in the coastal regions of Georgia, South Carolina or Florida, call (912) 335-1909 right away to request a free injury consultation.
-You can also describe your accident in an online message and we will get back to you as soon as possible.
+You can also contact us online and we will get back to you as soon as possible.